sgoran/reactjs-app/README.md

 For the UI, [react-mdl](https://github.com/tleunen/react-mdl) is used.
 A ReactJS port of [Google Material Design Lite](http://www.getmdl.io/)

-I hope it will help someone, because I searched for examples of React applications with login, auth and other common problems.
+I myself googled for examples of React applications with login, auth and other common problems.
+I hope it will help someone.

 Also it's a nice way to use ReactJS with material design.

 ## Development